watem-sedem/watem-sedem/docs/tutorial.rst

 The first tutorial described a very basic model run: only :ref:`a txt file <totalsedimenttxt>` with a summary of the results is written as output.
-If we want spatial information about where erosion and sedimentation occurs, we can enable :ref:`some output options <modeloutput>`.
+If we want spatial information about where erosion and sedimentation occurs, we can enable :ref:`various output options <modeloutput>`.
 Therefore, we need to add a section in the ini-file with the desired output:
 :ref:`write sediment export <writesedexport>` and :ref:`write water erosion <writerwatereros>`.